University Catalog 2024-2025

 GRADUATE CREDIT EARNED BEFORE THE BACHELOR’S DEGREE IS CONFERRED

 Generally, no credit is given for graduate courses taken before a student has completed a bachelor’s degree from an accredited institution.
 The exception to this policy is for students who have been accepted into a 4+1 accelerated master’s degree program or dual bachelor’s and master’s degree program.
 Students from collaborating universities participating in certain +1 accelerated master’s programs are also exempt from this policy.
 For those groups of students, course credits for graduate-level courses taken before the bachelor’s degree was awarded may be used towards the master’s degree, per the specific program requirements and/or the Memorandum of Understanding between the universities.
-The courses may also ultimately fulfil requirements for other graduate degrees, with the approval of the director of graduate studies of the department or program.
+The courses may also ultimately fulfill requirements for other graduate degrees, with the approval of the director of graduate studies of the department or program.

 Tenure for Degree Students

 Tenure is the maximum period of time normally permitted for the completion of all requirements for a degree, and it is determined on the basis of consecutive academic years from the date of registration for graduate study at Tulane.
-Tenure for the PhD degree is seven years.
+Tenure for the Ph.D. degree is seven years.
 Tenure is not affected by registration status.
 Under certain circumstances, upon the recommendation of the chairperson of a student's department or program committee, the dean of the school may extend tenure, but a student whose period of graduate study is unduly prolonged or interrupted may be required to perform additional work.
 Tenure regulations are applicable to all degree students, regardless of date of first registration.
 A registration block will be imposed by the school dean for those students who are beyond their time of tenure.
 The registration block can only be removed with permission from the school's dean.

 Dual Degree Programs

-Tulane offers a number of dual degree programs with the PhD.
-In all instances, the requirements for the PhD degree must be maintained and satisfied in order to receive the PhD degree.
+Tulane offers a number of dual degree programs with the Ph.D.
+In all instances, the requirements for the Ph.D. degree must be maintained and satisfied in order to receive the Ph.D. degree.

 Dual and Joint Degree Programs and Credit Sharing Requirements

 Tulane University offers a number of dual or joint degrees that are pursued as single coherent program of study.
-Up to 12 credit hours may be shared between the two degrees to meet Master's degree requirements and up to 24 credit hours may be shared to meet Ph.D. requirements.
+Up to 12 credit hours may be shared between the two degrees to meet master's degree requirements and up to 24 credit hours may be shared to meet Ph.D. requirements.
 For joint Ph.D. programs, the requirements of the Ph.D. must be maintained and satisfied in order to receive the Ph.D. degree.

 Dissertation Committees

-PhD dissertation committees must consist of at least three faculty members, the majority of whom are Tulane faculty.
+Ph.D. dissertation committees must consist of at least three faculty members, the majority of whom are Tulane faculty.
 Exceptions to this stipulation may be made by the school dean.

 Admission to Candidacy

-Admission to a PhD program does not constitute admission to candidacy for the PhD.
+Admission to a Ph.D. program does not constitute admission to candidacy for the Ph.D.
 To be admitted to candidacy, a student must complete certain degree requirements, as specified by each school or graduate program.
 See the department or program director of graduate studies for specific information.

 The Prospectus